RichLewis007/All-Unicode-emoji-characters/README.md

-# Collection of all Unicode emoji characters for your reference and use
+# Collection of ALL Unicode emoji characters
+..for your reference and use

 # 👋👋🏻👋🏼 Hello! 👋🏽👋🏾👋🏿